Therapy options

 My work is informed by attachment theory and Emotionally Focused Therapy (EFT).
 We are all wired to seek love and connection, but so often, early experiences leave us with fears or insecurities that get in the way.
 Learning to recognize those dyamics is the first step to changing them.

-Going to couples therapy isn’t a sign that your relationship is weak.
-It shows bravery and care.
 As bell hooks wrote, “When we choose to love, we move against fear — against alienation and separation.
 The choice to love is a choice to connect — to find ourselves in the other.”

 -